Department website: http://eps.jhu.edu/

 Research in environmental studies conducted under the direction of a faculty advisor.

-Senior thesis research project in environmental studies conducted under the direction of a faculty advisor.
+Senior thesis research project in environmental science or environmental studies conducted under the direction of a faculty advisor.

 Writing Intensive